‘Cowardly’ Assault On Disabled Man Leads To 1 Arrest, Other Suspects Sought

 Julius Tolbert, 47, of Hyde Park, was identified as the person who Transit Police said can be seen on video kicking the victim and stomping on his ankle.

+“You can see the defendant before you walk up to the victim and kick the victim, who is on the ground, in the chest and lower face area,” said prosecutor Amanda Cascione.

+Police said a third man then pulled out a gun and pointed it at the victim.
+That man later robbed him and handed the items to Tolbert, who stomped on the victim’s ankle with another man.

-Transit Police are still trying to identify others involved in the incident.
+Transit Police are still trying to identify others involved in the incident despite the victim declining to make a statement.

+Tolbert was released on $300 bail and was ordered to stay away from the victim.

 You must log in to post a comment.